rgacote/dinosaurdance/content/posts/programming-elixir-notes-ch-15.md

 1. `spawn_monitor` is more understandable to me.
    The parent receives exit message from the child.
    Tried working through how to catch exceptions but have not gotten the pattern matching right yet.

 1. The _Parallel Map_ section answers the question of how to receive messages in order.
    Use the original pid (`^pid`) in the map.
+   - Also shows how the messages hang around even when you're not listening.
+     This is listening, in order, for messages from a specific PID.

 1. Tested this by rewriting the spawned anonymous function to sleep a random amount of time
     {{< highlight elixir >}}